Asymptotic Behavior of Colored Jones polynomial and Turaev-Viro Invariant of figure eight knot: Introduction

 \end{theorem}

-As a generalization of Theorem~\ref{cvc2}, in \cite{HM13} H.Murakami obtained the asymptotic expansion formula of the colored Jones polynomial, which captures the Chern-Simons invariant together with the Reidemeister torsion of the knot.
+As a generalization of Theorem~\ref{cvc2}, in \cite{HM13} H. Murakami refined the asymptotic expansion formula of the colored Jones polynomials, capturing the Chern-Simons invariant together with the Reidemeister torsion of the knot.
 (A related result on colored HOMFLY polynomial is obtained in \cite{WA17}.)

-To introduce the theorem, for any $0 < u < \log((3+\sqrt{5})/2) = 0.9624\dots$ we define
+\begin{theorem} {\em (Asymptotic expansion formula for the colored Jones polynomials of the figure eight knot \cite{HM13})\/} Let $u$ be a real number with $0 < u < \log((3+\sqrt{5})/2)$ and put $\xi = 2\pi i + u$.
+Then we have the following asymptotic equivalence for the colored Jones polynomials of the figure-eight knot~$4_{1}$: